Dispute Resolution Services

 There are two types of restrictive and positive covenants:

-• Those that may only concern the parties to a particular Deed
+• Those that may only concern the parties to a particular deed

 • Enforcement of conditions preventing you from working from home